MaterializeInc/materialize/doc/developer/platform/formalism.md

 Materialize's primary function is to provide the contents of time-varying collection at specific times with absolute certainty.

+This document details the **intended behavior** of the system.
+It does not intend to describe the **current behavior** of the system.
+Various liberties are taken in the names of commands and types, in the interest of simplicity.
+Not all commands here may be found in the implementation, nor all implementation commands found here.

 # Time-varying collections

 Materialize represents TVCs as a set of "updates" of the form `(data, time, diff)`.